Last Updated on March 19, 2023 by Editors

 Keeping garden hand tools, like gardening machetes, sharp and clean makes your job easier.
 Also, it makes them last longer and they will be serviceable for many years to come.

-How to clean a machete
+How to clean a garden machete

 Use water to remove dirt and plant debris.
 Also, always use a very thick cloth to remove sap, water and other moisture from your machete.
 You can use rubbing alcohol to remove resin.